 - Be sure that your electric tools are protected by ground-fault circuit interrupters or are double insulated. - Always use three-wire type extension cords with portable electric tools.
-Don't use cords with the ground plug cut off! - GFCI "pigtails" are required when using a non-permanent outlet at a jobsite (e.g. use of an extension cord). - Don't use worn or frayed electrical cords.
-If an electrical device is damaged, replace it. - Keep water away from electrical sources and tools. - Avoid using aluminum ladders. - Take special precautions when working around knob-and-tube wiring. - Keep aluminum foil products such as foil-faced insulation away from live wires. - If you're using a generator or gas-powered compressor, don't let its exhaust gases enter the home.
+Don't use cords with the ground plug cut off! - GFCI "pigtails" are required when using a non-permanent outlet at a jobsite (such as an extension cord). - Don't use worn or frayed electrical cords.
+If an electrical device is damaged, replace it. - Keep water away from electrical sources and tools. - Avoid using aluminum ladders. - Take special precautions when working around knob-and-tube wiring. - Keep aluminum foil products such as foil-faced insulation away from live wires. - If you're using a generator or gas-powered compressor, don't let exhaust gases get into the home or your work trailer.
 Additionally, be mindful of proper grounding if your generator is not already equipped.